Moving to Saudi Arabia: Relocation Guide for Doctors

 • Visit Visa

-Appropriate for attending medical conferences or short training programs
+Appropriate for attending medical conferences or short training programs.
+Usually valid for 30 days.
+Cannot be used for employment purposes.

 • Exit/Re-entry Visa